What are project sites?

 Default participant roles for project sites.

 - Maintain: The Maintain role has full permissions throughout the site, including the ability to publish the site and set its global access.
-Those holding the role of site maintainer can add, read, revise, and delete content in all tools.
-Maintainers can also add and remove participants.
+The Maintain role can read, revise, delete, and add both content and participants to a site.

-- Access: Site members with an Access role can read and add content to a site where appropriate.
+- Access: The Access role can read content and add content to a site where appropriate.